JohnW876/johnwithey1/README.md

 8. As an art lover, I want to find unique art, so that I can buy work and support new artists.

-This need will be addressed in the section about features to implement in future.
+This user need will be addressed in the section about features to implement in future.

 ### **Interactivity Tests**